nvidia-holoscan/meta-tegra-holoscan/env/README.md

 > To put a Clara AGX Developer Kit into recovery mode, first remove the
 > left-hand side cover to expose the recover and reset buttons; then while the
 > unit is powered on, press the recovery and reset buttons, then release both
 > buttons.
-For more information see the [Clara AGX Developer Kit User Guide](https://developer.nvidia.com/clara-agx-developer-kit-user-guide).
+For more information see the [Clara Developer Kit User Guide](https://developer.nvidia.com/clara-agx-developer-kit-user-guide).

 Note that flashing the device will require root privileges and so you may be asked for a sudo password by this script.

-## 5. Running the Holoscan Embedded SDK Sample Applications
+## 5. Running the Holoscan SDK Sample Applications

 When the `holoscan-sdk` component is installed, the Holoscan SDK extensions and sample applications will be installed into the image in the `/workspace`